5 Tips for Staying Fit and Healthy During Social Isolation

 So, how do we stay fit and eat well when anxiety and boredom send us in search of ice cream and cookies?
+A great idea for anxiety is going to the best counseling sessions near you.
 Here are my tips for making sure we come out the other side of the curve with our health and maybe a few things off our plates.

 Keep Your Normal Routine

 With everyone working from home it’s easy to stay in your pajamas all day.
 I see a lot of posts joking about their “quarantine” wardrobe.
 But if you change your normal routine you won’t feel normal and keeping as much normalcy at this crazy time is essential to your well-being.
 So, get up at the same time (maybe a touch later for some of us early birds), workout, shower, eat breakfast etc. Whatever your routine is keep it the same so that you’re not falling into new habits that promote laziness.
 The more the same you make everything, the more sane you will feel.

 The biggest thing people are going to struggle with during social isolation is their diet.
 Eating at home all the time and having more time on your hands may lead some to overeat or change their usual eating habits.
 Some might change for the better – eating out less for example but many will struggle with stress eating the best CBD gummies has even been used to safely treat insomnia and anxiety in children with post-traumatic stress disorder.